madrilene/eleventy-excellent/readme.md

 This eleventy starter already includes:

-- accessible site navigation, editable in \_data/navigation.js
+- Accessible site navigation, editable in \_data/navigation.js
 - Image optimisation with Eleventy-img
 - SEO (XML-sitemap, metadata)
 - dayjs handling dates & times
 - Many filters and shortcodes
 - The whole CSS workflow as suggested by buildexcellentwebsit.es
 - 301 redirects for netlify
-- all kind of markdown handling
+- All kind of markdown handling
-- bundling via esbuild
+- Bundling via esbuild

-## Using this
+## First steps

 - Search and replace 'eleventy-excellent.netlify.app' with your own domain.
 - Set your icons in assets/images/favicon
 - edit meta data in \_data/meta.js
+- edit your social media in \_data/social.js and \_includes/icons.
+Icons must be prefixed with "social-".
 - delete \_data/github.js and pages/github.njk, as they are just an example
 - changed routes:

 ```
 redirectFrom: ['/old-route/', '/optionally-another-old-route/']
 ```

+## Development

 ### Install dependencies